Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift

 As is well known, the second term in Eq. \eqref{eq:AICc} penalises $\chi^2$, to prevent an arbitrarily large number of free parameters being introduced.
 Other statistics such as the Bayesian Information Criterion (BIC) perform a similar function but impose a stronger penalty.
 We defer a comparison between the various options to a forthcoming paper.

-At the end of this process (Generation 1) We now have the best-fit single-profile model and can thus begin to refine the model i.e. increase its complexity until we have a statistically acceptable representation of the data.
-This best-fit 3-parameter model thus now becomes the parent for Generation 2, in which a second trial line is placed randomly in redshift $z$ within the fitting range\footnote{In practice, the range is defined by the lowest and highest redshift available over the multiple data segments used.}, assigning the trial line the same initial default parameters as before.
+At the end of this process (Generation 1) we now have the best-fit single-profile model and can thus begin to refine the model i.e. increase its complexity until we have a statistically acceptable representation of the data.
+This best-fit 3-parameter model thus now becomes the parent for Generation 2, in which a second trial line is placed randomly in redshift $z$ within the fitting range\footnote{In practice, the range is defined by the lowest and highest redshift available over the multiple spectral segments used.}, assigning the trial line the same initial default parameters as before.
 Non-linear least-squares refinement is again carried out and AICc computed.
 If AICc has decreased compared to Generation 1, the current model is accepted as the Generation 2 best-fit, becoming the parent for the next generation. if AICc has {\it increased} compared to Generation 1, the model is rejected, the process repeated (i.e. a second trial line is used, again randomly placed in redshift), until AICc decreases.
 We call each iteration of this procedure one generation.

 Iterating the above gradually increases the model complexity and improves the fit.
 The loop is terminated only after no reduction in AICc can be found after a user-defined number of trials (parameter $N_{line}$, set in the same initialisation file).
 We note that interlopers are (deliberately) not considered in this stage.
 Any interlopers present will be thus be automatically fitted (in this stage) as primary species.
 The resulting poor residuals will subsequently allow misidentifications of this sort to be corrected in Stage 3.